carmenbianca/report-liferay/report.md

 # 2020 Q1 review of Carmen Bianca Bakker (Intern) {#review-2020q1}

-This is a quarterly review written by Matija Šuklje, dated 2020-05-05.
+This is a quarterly review written by Matija Šuklje, dated 2020-05-05, provided as-is.
 It follows the same format as the quarterly reviews for all employees.

 The scoring system works as follows: 0 is on-point. -3 is severely lacking. +3 is exceeding expectations.